mattischrome/blogischrome/content/post/2023-12-21-albums-of-the-year-preview.markdown

  - Blogging
  - Meta
 title: 2023 Albums of the Year Preview
+summary: "It might have been a good idea to write all the reviews prior to publishing this summary.
+You'll get ten eventually, I promise."
 ---
 Another year (nearly) over and so starting from tomorrow, I'm going to count down my top 10 albums of 2023.
 The rules are: